jkarma0920/MovieProject1/README.md

  * The Numbers (webscraping): bankability of top industry figures

 ## How a movie's success is measured
-A films success is dependant on multiple factors:
+A film's success is dependant on multiple factors:
  * User Reviews
  * Box Office Performance
  * Returns relative to the budget